unittest API, part 2

 In this documentation, I’ve been trying to describe the various interfaces without inserting too much of my own opinion about their design.
 However, I think some commentary might actually help to make things easier to understand.

-By providing a querying interface for TestResult
+By providing a querying interface for TestResult to be used by a test

 runner, the original designers of unittest practically insisted that